chef/chef-web-docs/chef_master/source/azure_portal.rst

 .. tag cloud_azure_portal

 Microsoft Azure is a cloud hosting platform from Microsoft that provides virtual machines and integrated services for you to use with your cloud and hybrid applications.
-Through the Azure Marketplace and the `Azure portal <https://portal.azure.com/>`_, virtual machines can be bootstrapped and ready to run Chef Automate and Chef Client.
+Through the Azure Marketplace and the `Azure portal <https://portal.azure.com/>`_, virtual machines can be bootstrapped and ready to run Chef Automate and Chef Infra Client.

 .. end_tag

-Virtual Machines running Chef client
+Virtual Machines running Chef Infra Client
 =====================================================

 .. tag cloud_azure_portal_platforms

-Through the Azure portal, you can provision a virtual machine with chef-client running as a background service.
-Once provisioned, these virtual machines are ready to be managed by a Chef server.
+Through the Azure portal, you can provision a virtual machine with Chef Infra Client running as a background service.
+Once provisioned, these virtual machines are ready to be managed by a Chef Infra Server.

 .. note:: Virtual machines running on Microsoft Azure can also be provisioned from the command-line using the ``knife azure`` plugin for knife.
 This approach is ideal for cases that require automation or for users who are more suited to command-line interfaces.